blckblckblck/dotfiles/README.md

 # !!
-these are my currently dotfiles , i dont customize my sistem to much but yeah, they're my nvim, nixos and kitty dots
+these are my currently dotfiles , i dont customize my sistem to much but yeah, they're my nvim, fish and kitty dots

 # ??
-credits to @diggingforce ( on github ) and to zeibytes ( on youtube )
+credits to @diggingforce ( on github )